Chitty Chitty Bang Bang Flies Again: Plot

 The following evening, Chitty runs out of gas and crashes near the Pyramids of Egypt.
 There, they meet a woman called "Nanny" who has found some old wheels in the sand.
 She invites the Tootings to stay with her for the evening, which they accept.
 Nanny takes them to a large estate, where they relax and enjoy themselves.
 Mr. and Mrs. Tooting decide to go out for the night, leaving the children with their host.

 The next morning, the children discover the estate is actually a large boat and has left their parents behind.
 Nanny actually works for Tiny Jack, who has taken Chitty apart trying to find the "Zborowski Lightning" (the airplane mascot Jem has) leaving them unable to escape.
 Lucy and Little Henry distract the two by tricking them into playing Hide and Seek.
 Meanwhile, Jem puts Chitty back together.
 Once Chitty is done, they grab the old wheels from Egypt (also with the word Zborowski on them) and escape into the sea.
 Chitty turns into a submarine and after encountering a giant squid, they make their way to the shores of Madagascar.

 There, they meet a family who accidentally reels in the van.
 While Lucy and Little Harry explore the town, Jem sees that the boat the family is using is actually a car shell with the word "Zborowski" on it.
 Jem finally realizes that Chitty has been taking them around the world so they can collect her old bodywork and put her back together.
 After trading their camper van for the car shell, a local mechanic takes all the parts and is able to put Chitty back the way she was before the Tootings found her.
 They drive Chitty into the sky to search for their parents.
 They soon find their parents and decide to head home to finish Chitty's repairs.
 Along the way, they learn a little more about Chitty, as well as the family that owned her before them: The Pott Family.

 On their way home, Little Harry accidentally pulls a lever (called the Chronojuster) that sends Chitty quickly backwards.
 When she finally stops, they find themselves in a place filled with Dinosaurs.
 Jem reads a journal that says the lever shouldn't be used "unless time travel is required".

 Reception

-Chitty Chitty Bang Bang Flies Again was shortlisted for the Roald Dahl Funny Prize.
+Chitty Chitty Bang Bang Flies Again received positive reviews from critics, who praised it for its comedy and characters.
+The book was also shortlisted for the Roald Dahl Funny Prize.